sporkupine/Paducah-Coffee-Site/README.md

 - make the Search bar work.
 I don't care what it does, just make it do something.
   - ~~this will apparently be covered in the Forms section~~
   - array.filter, probably?
+- implement lazy loading and preloading for all components other than HomeComponent

 ### DONE: